privacyguides/privacyguides.org/docs/ai-chat.md

 </div>

-Ollama shines best when you are looking for an AI client that has great compatibility and ease of use.
+Ollama shines best when you're looking for an AI client that has great compatibility and ease of use.
 It runs on all desktop platforms and doesn't involve any manual setup, while still using inference and other techniques to make outputs faster.

 Ollama shines best when you are looking for an AI client that has great compatibility and ease of use.
 It runs on all desktop platforms and doesn't involve any manual setup, while still using inference and other techniques to make outputs faster.